MadLadSquad/UntitledGameSystemManager/README.md

 ![image](https://github.com/MadLadSquad/UntitledGameSystemManager/assets/40400590/2f9847ee-cd81-4840-98a7-f1d85a97abe5)

-A conteinerised system manager utility for gaming systems.
+A containerised system manager utility for gaming systems.

 ## About
 UntitledGameSystemManager is a cli/gui program to help with managing a Linux containerised gaming system.